 Most countries welcome motorhome touring in Europe and have a similar policy regarding staying overnight in your motorhome as the UK does.
 They prefer you to use campsites or aires (approved motorhome parking places across Europe), but wild camping is tolerated in most places if you are discreet and avoid the main tourist areas (like the French Riviera or the Italian Lakes), so plan your European road trip accordingly.

-There are some countries, like Portugal, which used to be very tolerant but have now banned wild camping completely.
+There are some countries, like Portugal, which used to be very tolerant but have struggled recently with selfish idiots leaving waste behind.
 Others, like Switzerland and Slovenia, have always been tough, especially in the National Parks.
 Read more about campervanning in Switzerland.

 Motorhome wild camping guides for the UK & Europe